SAP-samples/teched2025-DA262/exercises/ex6/ex6.4/README.md

 <br>![](/exercises/ex6/ex6.4/images/11_opensyndata.png)

-12. Now, go back to your SAP Build Code & to your CAP Project, edit your schema.cds under src folder ( src>schema.cds).
+12. Now, go back to your CAP Project, edit your schema.cds under src folder ( src>schema.cds).
 Add the following to the end of your current model outside the context { }.

 ```cds